WindJammer6/37.-A-Hallucination-Mitigation-Scheme-in-Security-Policy-Generation-with-Large-Language-Models/README.md

 Large Language Models (LLMs) have shown promise in translating high-level security intents into machine-readable policies for cloud-based security services.
 However, direct prompting of LLMs often produces hallucinated or invalid outputs, particularly when generating tructured artifacts such as the Interface to Network Security Functions (I2NSF) Consumer-Facing Interface (CFI) policies.
 In this work, we propose a prompt ensembling approach that mitigates hallucination by decomposing policy generation into a sequence of specialized
 LLM prompts, each responsible for a distinct sub-task (e.g., event and action extraction, condition analysis, endpoint group and threat feed identification, metadata generation).
 Intermediate outputs are validated and refined against a Schema Reference Table derived from the official I2NSF YANG model before being composed into a final XML policy.
 This modular design improves both syntactic validity and semantic fidelity.
 In our evaluation on 50 synthetic policy intents using yanglint, the prompt ensemble method achieves a markedly higher compliance rate with the I2NSF schema compared to a single-step LLM baseline.
 Qualitative comparisons further show that our outputs are more consistent and interpretable, while functional testing in a virtual environment confirms that the generated policies can be reliably deployed.
 These results demonstrate that prompt ensembling is an effective strategy for reducing LLM hallucinations and improving the trustworthiness of AI-driven security policy generation.

+This project can seen as to succeed this paper: http://iotlab.skku.edu/publications/domestic-conference/KICS-2025-Winter-LLM-Based-Security-Policy-Generation.pdf (Security Policy Generation for Cloud-Based Security Services using Large Language Model)

+Much thanks to [Jaehoon (Paul) Jeong](https://scholar.google.co.uk/citations?user=_co9LWUAAAAJ&hl=en) for advising this project.

 <p align="center">
   <img width="397" height="561" alt="prompt_ensemble_architecture (1)" src="https://github.com/user-attachments/assets/517ba34d-0563-4c44-8bc1-0b7cc00f858f" />
 </p>